Alexander Technique For Martial Arts:

 All martial artists, no matter what style or form is practiced, can enhance their techniques using Alexander's teachings.

-Tai Chi and Qigong Instruction in SF with a strong rooting in the Alexander principles.
+Alignment and Effortless Power based Tai Chi Instruction with a strong rooting in Alexander principles.

 A minimum of 6 private Alexander lessons with Flora is required to join the class.